 Delia Ballart Arcia

-Ms. Ballart earned her Bachelor’s Degree in Stage Arts and ballet instruction in Cuba.
-She trained as a professional dancer at the Camaguey Ballet of Cuba.
+Ms. Ballart earned her Bachelor’s Degree in Stage Arts and ballet instruction at the Superior Institute of Arts in Cuba.
+She is one of the founders of the Ballet de Camaguey, were she trained as a professional dancer and served as rehearsal master.
 She has danced in numerous international and national dance tours and ballet festivals.
 Ms. Ballart served as maestra in the Cuban National Ballet School and Institute of Arts Cuba.
-She achieved international acclaim as a professor as evidenced by Gold, Silver and Bronze medals for her choreographies, and the technical skills of her students.
-She also responds to requests of different schools of ballet to assist with instruction, choreography and stage performances.
+She achieved international acclaim as a professor as evidenced by Gold, Silver and Bronze medals for her choreographies, and the technical skills of her students, who also have won medals in competitions hosted in Cuba, Brazil, Mexico, and the United States.
+She collaborates with different schools of ballet and assists with instruction, choreography, and stage performances.